tiendc/go-deepcopy/README.md

 - True deep copy
 - Very fast (see [benchmarks](#benchmarks) section)
+- Ability to copy almost all Go types (number, string, bool, function, slice, map, struct)
 - Ability to copy data between convertible types (for example: copy from `int` to `float`)
 - Ability to copy between `pointers` and `values` (for example: copy from `*int` to `int`)
-- Ability to copy between struct fields and methods
+- Ability to copy between struct fields through struct methods
+- Ability to copy inherited fields from embedded structs
-- Ability to copy between unexported struct fields
+- Ability to copy unexported struct fields
 - Ability to configure copying behavior

 ## Installation